spraakbanken/strix-frontend/README.md

 The frontend is an Angular 6 web application which uses [strix-backend](https://github.com/spraakbanken/strix-backend) over HTTP.

+## Local development
+Run `npm install` to install the packages.

+Run `export NODE_OPTIONS=--openssl-legacy-provider` and then run the next command

+Run Strix locally using `ng serve` and check using `localhost:4200` or `strix.spraakbanken.gu.se:4200`

+## Build

+Run `ng build --configuration=<ENV> where you replace ENV with your environment file.

 ## Tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).